CodySchaaf/Blog-Archive/_posts/2015-10-07-angular-currency-input-directive.markdown

 </div>

 Now lets add some model validation to our directive.
-A simpel ng-require can handle the require validation for the directive, but to prevent users of our directive from having to implement their own pattern validation (as well as allowing us to add custome patterns later), we will implement a simple pattern validator.
+A simple ng-require can handle the require validation for the directive, but to prevent users of our directive from having to implement their own pattern validation (as well as allowing us to add custom patterns later), we will implement a simple pattern validator.

 Our angular models have another array on them called `$validators` that will store